This year’s studentships will begin on November 27th in 2017, and applications will open early August 2017.

 - February TBC: Pawsey Centre Final presentation day

-- Internships will run for approximately 10 weeks of work during the period late November 2016 to February 2017, although dates for the internships are negotiable.
-Students are expected to start on the 30th of November.
+- Internships will run for approximately 10 weeks of work during the period late November 2017 to February 2018, although dates for the internships are negotiable.
+Students are expected to start on the first day of the studentship program unless extenuating circumstances apply.

 - The studentship is for up to $6,000 per student, paid in weekly instalments of $500 for the duration of the studentship, including over the two week Christmas break (10 weeks total work, 12 weeks total pay).